Module "upnp.devicefactory"

 Creates a (standard) device, customizes it, generates xml's, parses them and returns the UPnP device object.
 This method takes a number of steps to create a fully functional device;

-3. Creates the XML's for the device and its services (xmlfactory.rootxml())
+customtableparameter (devicefactory.customizedevice()) and adds the implementations of device/variable/action methods from thecustomtableto the device table - Creates the XML's for the device and its services (

-4. Writes the XML's to the webroot directory, so they are accessible (xmlfactory.writetoweb())
+xmlfactory.rootxml()) - Writes the XML's to the webroot directory, so they are accessible (

-5. Parses the XML's into a root-device object structure, whilst adding the custom implementations as set in the devicetable (upnp.classes.device:parsefromxml())
+xmlfactory.writetoweb()) - Parses the XML's into a root-device object structure, whilst adding the custom implementations as set in the devicetable (

-6. sets the devicexmlurl on the device and returns the device object
+devicexmlurlon the device and returns the device object -

 Return value: